couchbaselabs/docs-ng/content/couchbase-sdk-c-2.1/integration-with-libcouchbase.markdown

 The function `proxy_client_callback` logically divided into two parts.

- * First one is taking effect when the event loop notifies us that the socket is ready for non-blocking reading.
-In this case it tries to read all the data available on the socket, find bounds of the packets and pass aligned byte arrays to `handle_packet`.
-Once it get from the IO subsystem special code, that it cannot read anything without blocking, it stops processing and register itself for write events, because in nearest future, responses will appear in the output buffer.
+ * The first part occurs when the event loop notifies us that the socket is ready for non-blocking reading.
+At this point, the function tries to read all the data available on the socket.
+It finds the packets and passes aligned byte arrays to `handle_packet`.
+Once the code gets a special code from the IO subsystem get from the IO subsystem special code, that it cannot read anything without blocking, it stops processing and registers itself for write events, because in nearest future, responses will appear in the output buffer.

- * The second part of the function reacts on write events and basically much simpler.
-It just checks if there data in the output buffer, if so, it will try to send it to the client, otherwise unregister itself from write event to save CPU cycles.
+ * The second part of the function reacts to write events and is much simpler.
+It just checks to see if there is data in the output buffer.
+If there is data in the output buffer, it will try to send that data to the client.
+If not, the functionwill unregister itself from write events to save CPU cycles.

-The function `handle_packet` is good place to start playing with this example if you'd like to add new features there.
+The function `handle_packet` is a good place to start playing with this example if you'd like to add new features there.
 It decodes protocol packet and translates it into libcouchbase calls.
-When for unknown commands it renders special packed immediately.

 ```